Comparison of Type III and Type V parking lot light distributions showing targeted versus wide area illumination

 Violation Scenario Root Cause

-Excess light onto adjacent property Type V used at perimeter
+Excess light onto adjacent property Type V used at perimeter / no shielding

-Skyglow complaints Improper cutoff or tilt
+Skyglow complaints Poor cutoff, uplight, or unapproved tilt

 Selecting the Correct Optic for Parking Lots